Web HostingDecember 16, 2025 199 views

 Image

-After repair, the status should change to Valid
+After the repair, the status should change to Valid

-You can click on Manage to view the details of each record.
+You can click on Manage to see the details of each record.

 ⚙️ Method 2: Manual Configuration